 The Supreme Court’s decision in Vance v.
-Ball State University in June of 2013 significantly undercut protections for employees facing harassment in the workplace.
-Workplace harassment on the basis of sex, race, national origin, religion, disability, age, and genetic information is prohibited under federal employment nondiscrimination law.
-This is true regardless of whether the harassment is perpetrated by a supervisor or coworker.
+Ball State University in June of 2013 significantly undercut protections for employees facing harassment in the workplace.1 Workplace harassment on the basis of sex, race, national origin, religion, disability, age, and genetic information is prohibited under federal employment nondiscrimination law.2 This is true regardless of whether the harassment is perpetrated by a supervisor or coworker.
 Employers have a heightened legal obligation to guard against supervisor harassment, however, because supervisors have the added power of the authority delegated to them by their employers.
 As a result of employers’ heightened legal obligation, employees have had strong protections from supervisor harassment and employers have had strong incentives to prevent that harassment and remedy it when it occurs.

 Vance v.
 Ball State University watered down protections for victims of supervisor harassment by essentially reclassifying as coworkers those lower-level supervisors who direct daily work activities, but do not have the power to take concrete employment actions like hiring and firing employees.
-Harassment remains a persistent problem in the American workplace, and victims of harassment suffer profound economic and emotional harm as a result of harassment.
+Harassment remains a persistent problem in the workplace, and victims of harassment suffer profound economic and emotional harm as a result of harassment.
 The Fair Employment Protection Act would restore important protections for employees facing harassment by lower-level supervisors.

 Harassment that creates a hostile work environment for the victim was recognized as a violation of Title VII of the Civil Rights Act of 1964 by the Supreme Court in 1986 in Meritor Savings Bank v.
 Vinson.3

 The Supreme Court articulated the standards for an employer’s liability for hostile work environment harassment that does not result in an economic injury in 1998 in Burlington Industries, Inc. v.
-Ellerth and Faragher v.
-City of Boca Raton.
-The Supreme Court reasoned that because a supervisor’s ability to harass his or her victim is a direct result of the authority conferred on the supervisor by the employer, the employer should have a heightened legal responsibility for harassment perpetrated by supervisors and should therefore be vicariously liable for supervisor harassment.
-However, this vicarious liability is not automatic—the Court created an affirmative defense, allowing employers to avoid liability if they could prove: (1) they exercised reasonable care to prevent and correct promptly any harassing behavior and (2) the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to otherwise avoid harm.7
+Ellerth4 and Faragher v.
+City of Boca Raton.5 The Supreme Court reasoned that because a supervisor’s ability to harass his or her victim is a direct result of the authority conferred on the supervisor by the employer, the employer should have a heightened legal responsibility for harassment perpetrated by supervisors and should therefore be vicariously liable for supervisor harassment.6 However, this vicarious liability is not automatic—the Court created an affirmative defense, allowing employers to avoid liability if they could prove: (1) they exercised reasonable care to prevent and correct promptly any harassing behavior and (2) the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to otherwise avoid harm.7

 These decisions put incentives in place for employers to have appropriate policies and practices to prevent harassment and take corrective action when harassment occurs.
 It also gave employees strong tools to use when seeking a remedy for supervisor harassment.
 In cases of supervisor harassment not resulting in a tangible employment action, once an employee has proven that harassment occurred, the burden is on the employer to prove the affirmative defense.
-In cases of coworker harassment, the Supreme Court articulated a tougher standard—in addition to proving that harassment occurred, the employee bears the burden of proving that the employer was negligent in failing to prevent the harassment.
+In cases of coworker harassment, the Supreme Court articulated a tougher standard—in addition to proving that harassment occurred, the employee bears the burden of proving that the employer was negligent in failing to prevent the harassment.8

 As a result of Ellerth, Faragher, and the EEOC guidance, employers were incentivized to train supervisors at all levels on anti-discrimination policies, to monitor their behavior, and to take corrective actions when supervisor harassment occurred.